10 Uses That Prove Aspirin’s Amazing

 Soften hard calluses on your feet by grinding five or six aspirins into a powder.
 Make a paste by adding 1/2 teaspoon each of lemon juice and water.
 Apply the mixture to the affected areas, then wrap your foot in a warm towel and cover it with a plastic bag.
 After staying off your feet for at least ten minutes, remove the bag and towel, and file down the softened callus with a pumice stone.

 Is your dandruff problem getting you down?
 Keep it in check by crushing two aspirins to a fine powder and adding it to the normal amount of shampoo you use each time you wash your hair.
 Leave the mixture on your hair for 1-2 minutes, then rinse well and wash again with plain shampoo.
-Check out some of our other favorite dandruff remedies as well.

 Apply to insect bites and stings